graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 })
 ```

-## Websocket Sub-Protocols
+## Websocket Protocols

-Out of the box, the library supports `graphql-transport-ws`, the modern protocol used by many client libraries as well as the legacy protocol `graphql-ws` (originally maintained by Apollo).
-A client requesting either protocol will work with no additional configuration.
+Out of the box, the library supports subscriptions over websockets using `graphql-transport-ws`, the modern protocol used by many client libraries as well as the legacy protocol `graphql-ws` (originally maintained by Apollo).
+A client requesting either protocol over a websocket will work with no additional configuration.

 ### Supported Protocols